 Derwent Valley Mills: The Derwent Valley is situated in Derbyshire, Great Britain.
 The Derwent Valley is one of the key sites in the Industrial Revolution.
 The UNESCO World Heritage Derwent Valley Mills covers an area of more than 12 km² and spans a 24 km stretch of the Derwent Valley from Matlock Bath to the city of Derby.
 The Derwent Valley contains a number of cotton mills from the 18th and 19th centuries.
 The Derwent Valley is an industrial landscape of historical and technological interest.
 The Cromford Mill was the first water powered cotton spinning mill in the world, developed by Richard Arkwright in 1771.
 The Masson Mills are the finest surviving and best preserved example of an Arkwright cotton mill.
 The Masson Mills were founded in 1783, it is now a working textile museum.
 The Masson Mills were built as the showpiece mills of Richard Arkwright.
 The Belper North Mill is one of the oldest iron framed 'fire-proof' industrial buildings in the world.
 Some of the UNESCO World Heritage monuments in the Derwent Valley: Cromford Mill, Masson Mills, Belper North Mill, Long Mill of Darley Abbey, the silk mill in Derby, Cromford Canal, the Leawood Pumphouse, the castle built by Richard Arkwright, a steam railroad and the workers houses.
-The Derwent Valley Mills gained the status as a UNESCO World Heritage in 2001.
+The Derwent Valley Mills were declared a UNESCO World Heritage in 2001.
 World Heritage Art: Derwent Valley Mills

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos